-- 1) Cease work and occupy a Predetermined Place of Safety (PPOS). - 2) Resume work once the all clear is given by the Watchman/Lookout or RWIC only after the trailing end of the train has cleared the working limits.
-If a train stops within the working limits, work will not be authorized. - 3) All track movements will follow the most restrictive authorized speed.
+- 1) Cease work and occupy a Predetermined Place of Safety (PPOS). - Resume work once the all-clear is given by the Watchman/Lookout or RWIC only after the trailing end of the train has cleared the working limits.
+If a train stops within the working limits, work will not be authorized. - 3) All track movements will adhere to the lowest authorized speed.